 Large Format Graphic Design Guidelines

 Large format graphic design varies from the norm in many aspects.
-These guidelines will touch on all the important aspects of large format design.
+These guidelines will touch on all the essential elements of large format design.
 They will divulge all the secrets to becoming successful in this niche.

 - Template Files

 - File Size & Resolution